 If it’s a white sand beach you’d love, look to Playa Paraíso.

 Wherever you go, you’ll discover that Cuba has a culture rich in music, food, culture, and traditions that’s hard to beat.

-Individually decorated rooms here start at $180 per night and include top of the line memory foam mattresses, iPod docks, premium down comforters, air conditioning, minibars, complimentary toiletries, and in-house room service for a nominal fee.
+Individually decorated rooms here start at $180 per night.
+Your stay includes a top of the line memory foam mattresses, iPod docks, premium down comforters, air conditioning, minibars, complimentary toiletries, and in-house room service (for a nominal fee).

 Other premium amenities include access to a rooftop terrace, use of a communal coffee area, concierge services, laundry facilities, free WIFI, and so much more.

 Average Temperature in Curaçao (Dec. to Mar.): 76-88°F / 24-31°C

 Curaçao’s Affordability: $$$

 Curaçao is best known for its stunning cove beaches and warm, aqua blue waters.
 You’ll enjoy warm weather as you gaze at the vibrant, dutch-inspired architecture or attend one of the many festivals that occur frequently throughout the year.

 This is one of the Dutch Caribbean islands (and the “C” of the “ABC” islands).
 It’s just 37 miles off the coast of Venezuela.
 This island has its fair share of tourists, but is largely residential.
 This makes it especially attractive for long stay vacations.

 For amazing accommodations, try the Avila Beach Hotel in Willemstad.
 It’s the oldest hotel in Curaçao and has a reputation for excellence that is hard to beat.